rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 If you listen to a functional programmer talk, you are likely to hear these terms: "reasoning about code", "principled computation", "computation laws", "correctness by design", "type safety".
 These people are likely to study things like lambda calculi, operational semantics, category theory, type theory...
 All these things come with formal proofs and could result in a very specific mental training.  _To this group programming is more of a deductive process._

 These things do not resonate with the vast majority of programmers who have a more pragmatic mindset.
-You are more likely to hear these terms:  "testing", "TDD", "hacking" (meant as a compliment), even "design patterns" (though rarely these days).  _To this group programming is more an empirical process._[^pragmatists]
+You are more likely to hear these terms:  "testing", "TDD", "hacking" (meant as a compliment, "I made it work"), even "design patterns" (though rarely these days).  _To this group programming is more an empirical process._[^pragmatists]

 [^pragmatists]: The association of pragmatism and empirical process is not unique to programmers, e.g. if you google "pragmatists vs formalists" today you will probably get a link to this quote "Formalism follows deductive approach whereas pragmatism applies empirical approach" from this legal philosophy paper: [_add_blank_target Formalism vs. Pragmatism in Legal Philosophy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3423036)